🔥 Scrap Arts Music: Original, High-Octane invention

 Founder + Catalyst

-Justine Murdy is involved in project conceptualization, instrument design, and all facets of art direction (costumes, lighting, stage craft).
-Murdy is also involved in stage direction, music critique and future developments.
+Justine is involved in project conceptualization, instrument design, and all facets of art direction (costumes, lighting, stage craft).
+She's also involved in stage direction, music critique and future developments.

 Justine has always had a love for the natural environment.
 At university and during work placements, a passion for Environmentally Sensitive Design and Material Culture Studies developed.
 She became fascinated with vernacular architecture — buildings and environments built by people lacking “formal” training, yet brilliantly employing materials and traditional processes of local know-how, culture and environment.

 Always forward-thinking (with one foot in the present), Justine is an avid organic gardener and an advocate for ancient forests.
-When not on tour you can find her strategizing world domination for Scrap Arts Music and tending habitats for the creatures she shares her perch with on Mt Tolmie.
+When not on tour you can find her tending habitats for the creatures she shares her perch with on Mt Tolmie and strategizing world domination for Scrap Arts Music!

 About "Children of Metropolis"